B4ss3/AdvancedAppDev_reservation/src/routes/api/README.md

 ### DELETE /api/applications/:id

+### DELETE /api/apartments/:id

-- The deletion request did not work directly from the client, and creating a extra page for it would be sort of weird
+- The deletion request does not work directly from the client, and creating an extra page for it would be sort of redundant
 - There also isn't too much time to figure all small things out so I think this is the best alternative

 ### POST /api/applications/:id?status=<accept | decline>